 - Michael LynchDirector of Music & Organist775-329-4279, Ext.
 20

-Michael Lynch assumed the duties of Trinity Cathedral's Music Director on June 1.
+Michael Lynch assumed the duties of Trinity Cathedral's Music Director on June 1, 2018.
 He is no stranger to us, having served previously as our Assistant Director of Music.
 We're thrilled to have him back!
-Michael has been a church musician for over 18 years.
-In that time, he has accompanied and led sundry choral and bell ringing groups.
-In 2002, he was fortunate to accompany the esteemed Calabasas Choirs at the National Riverside Competition in NYC, in which they won first place in all events.
-Michael also served as Dean of the Northern Nevada AGO Chapter.
-Most recently, he was the Music Director at the Trinity Lutheran Church in Minden.
-Currently, he is studying with Dr. Philip Manwell at the University of Nevada.
+Michael has been a church musician for over 25 years.
+In that time, he has accompanied and led sundry choral and bell ringing choirs.
+Most recently, he finished his organ studies at UNR with the late Dr. Philip Manwell of the Juilliard School of Music.
+He has also studied organ with Dr. Roger Nyquist of Santa Clara University and Dr. Carl Swanson of California Lutheran University as well as piano with the late Bruce Sutherland.
+In 2002, Michael was fortunate to accompany the esteemed Calabasas Choirs at the National Riverside Competition in NYC, in which they won first place in all events.
+Michael’s accompanying was noted by the judges as being “beautifully sensitive”.
+He also served as Dean of the Northern Nevada AGO Chapter.

 The Rev. Ruth Hanusa

 The Rev. Dr. Julius Rogina